Last Updated on May 31, 2023 by Dave Schoenbeck

-Because of this, learning how to prepare for a sales call is essential not just for budding salespeople but for anyone with strong leadership ambitions.
+Because of this, learning how to prepare for a sales call is essential for budding salespeople and anyone with solid leadership ambitions.
 Here’s what you need to know.

 The Importance of Sales Research

-While the call itself is essential, learning how to prepare for a sales call is the key to success.
-Doing your research beforehand will give you all of the tools you need to make your pitch successful.
+While the call is essential, preparing for a sales call is the key to success.
+Researching beforehand will give you the tools to make your pitch successful.

 In sales, it is paramount that you listen to the needs of your prospects.
-Through proper research, you can get a pretty good idea of who your prospect is, what their problems are, and how your product or service can help.
+Proper research lets you get a pretty good idea of your prospect, their problems, and how your product or service can help.

 Sales Pre-Call Planning

-There are two main aspects of learning how to prepare for a sales call: learning how to make sales calls in general and setting yourself up for success with a particular client.
+There are two main aspects of learning how to prepare for a sales call: making sales calls in general and setting yourself up for success with a particular client.

-First of all, before you even think about your sales pitch, you need to do your research to appeal to your prospects.
-Be sure you have a thorough knowledge of your industry, your competitors, and why your product or service is the best choice to meet your prospects’ needs.
+First, before you even think about your sales pitch, you need to research to appeal to your prospects.
+Be sure you thoroughly know your industry, your competitors, and why your product or service is the best choice to meet your prospects’ needs.

-Please take a look at past clients you’ve had and their purchasing behaviors.
+Please look at past clients you’ve had and their purchasing behaviors.
 This will help you anticipate what to expect from future customers.
-Work on developing your sales pitch and practice sales calls with another salesperson or trusted team member until you feel confident that you can communicate clearly.
+Then, work on developing your sales pitch, and practice sales calls with another salesperson or trusted team member until you feel confident you can communicate clearly.

 When it’s time for the actual sales call, take some time beforehand to get yourself ready.
 It’s helpful to think in terms of the prospect specifically.
 What questions will you ask them?
 What deals or incentives are you prepared to offer?
 What objections or concerns do you think they’ll have, and how can you put them at ease?

 Learning how to prepare for a sales call is an art form in and of itself, but a qualified business coach can help.
-Fill out my contact form, and we’ll set up a free call to discuss your sales approach.
+So fill out my contact form, and we’ll schedule a free call to discuss your sales approach.